madeofpendletonwool/AlarmClock/README.md

  - [x] Show next alarm time while snoozed (shows amount of time snooze duration is set for)
  - [ ] Custom Pi image that can be deployed using an img file
  - [ ] Easy setup with package management
+ - [ ] Implement current date on the main clock screen
+ - [ ] Implement custom alarm messages
  - [x] Check is values are populated (This will prevent crashing)
- - [ ] Scale Clock interface depending on how big the screen it's created on is.
+ - [x] Scale Clock interface depending on how big the screen it's created on is.

 ## Platform Availability